 - 2x4 backhoe is commonly used on terrains such and industrial yards

 - 4x4 backhoe can handle rougher and more uneven terrains

 - Tracked backhoes can handle different ground conditions that a season might produce.

 Where to hire a Backhoe?

 If you are in need of a backhoe for either dry or wet hire across Australia, iSeekplant can help!
-We have Australia’s largest database of backhoe suppliers across all the major cities and regional areas.
+We have Australia’s largest database of backhoe hire suppliers across all the major cities and regional areas.
 Some of the areas we cover include Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra and Darwin.
-If you are unsure of the backhoe that you require for your project, gather as much information you can about the project and get in touch with us and get rates in minutes here or contact us on 1300 691 912.
+If you are unsure of the backhoe that you require for your project, gather as much information you can about the project and get in touch with us to get a quote in minutes or contact us on 1300 691 912.

 To keep up to date with all of the latest industry and project news, subscribe to iSeekplant's Flapping Mouth blog below!